TonyHong15/VanillaJS-Cycle-Library/README.md

 # Cycle Library

-Landing Page and Documentation: https://ancient-plateau-98490.herokuapp.com/examples.html
+Landing Page and Documentation: https://ancient-plateau-98490.herokuapp.com/examples.html <br>
 NOTE: landing page is on the same page as the documentation

 ## Getting Started